 With over 600m of 120GeV beam line between the Main Injector and target, and approximately 275m of 8GeV beam line between the target and the Debuncher, small changes in the upstream P1 line orbit can translate into changes in the downstream AP2 line orbit significant enough to reduced stacking rates.
 Prior to any automation, any beam line orbit drift was manually corrected by changing one horizontal and one vertical dipole trim in the AP1 line to maximize the beam intensity to the end of the AP2 line.
 This process, called “target tuning”, was performed a number of times each day.

-Table 1: Automation Tools